randeepsp/revMoneyApp/README.md

 # rev
-code to transfer money between different accounts
+Code to transfer money between different accounts
+#Default port is 9080
+1. Phone number is the business key
+2. Thread safety a work in progress
+3. Authentication to be handled